The Sex Advice Millennial Women Never Got — But Should Have

 Let's roll back the clock a few years to high school or middle school, or whenever it was that your school offered sex education — if they even offered it at all.
 Do you remember talking about consent, enthusiastic or otherwise?
 What about power dynamics in a sexual relationship?
 Or orgasms — did your teacher even mention the "O" word?

-For way too many millennial women in the U.S., the answer to all of those questions is no. As Taryn Crosby, a sex educator and therapist in Brooklyn, remembers it, no one even told her that sex should be pleasurable.
+For way too many millennial women, the answer to all of those questions is no. As Taryn Crosby, a sex educator and therapist in Brooklyn, remembers it, no one even told her that sex should be pleasurable.
 Instead, they focused on how not to get pregnant.

 It's no secret, of course, that sex ed is failing just about everyone — we've been talking about it for years.
 But in the rash of sexual assault and harassment conversations taking over social media since Hollywood mogul Harvey Weinstein was outed as a serial abuser in October, it's easier to see exactly how this dearth of sex-positive advice is affecting the lives of millennial women.
 The line between bad sex and #MeToo is likely thinner than many people would like to think.